dmbarbour/Sirea/README.md

 Resources used in RDP are typically sensors, actuators, state, and services.
 Examples include keyboard, mouse, joystick, webcam, microphone, monitor, speaker, filesystem, database, network, printer, google, wolfram alpha, and so on.
 Resources are external to RDP.
 They are not created or destroyed by an RDP program (no new or delete).
 However, resources may be *discovered* at runtime.
 And by 'discovering' resources from an abstract infinite space (such as names in a filesystem) it is possible to simulate runtime creation of some resources.

-* Resources used in RDP are typically sensors, actuators, and state.
-Examples include keyboard, mouse, joystick, webcam, microphone, monitor, speaker, filesystem, database, network, printer, and so on.
-Foreign services, such as google search or wolfram alpha, may also be treated as resources.
-Resources are external to RDP.
-Resources are not created or destroyed by an RDP program - no `new` or `delete`.
-However, resources may be *discovered* at runtime, and it is possible to simulate dynamic creation of resources by discovering in an infinite abstract space such as names in a filesystem.

-(sensors, actuators, demand monitors, state: persistent state, animated state, (formally) volatile state)

-(under construction)

 ### Feedback

 ### Resources and Effectful Behaviors

-RDP behaviors may be effectful.
-Consider the following:

-    bmousepos :: B (S p ()) (S p MousePos) bgetKeyState :: B (S p KeyCode) (S p Bool) bgetfile  :: B (S p FileName) (S p FileState) bcamctl   :: B (S p PanTiltZoom) (S p ())

 Using effectful behaviors, we can observe the mouse position, obtain file states, and control a camera - just to name a few.
 (The trivial input signal for bmousepos is still relevant for specifying the duration of observation.)
 There can be effectful behaviors for each resource, and for collections and views of resources.
 A consequence is a simple type such as: